 With respect to phylogeography, the Gymnoscopelinae show a different pattern from the Electronini (Figure 6).
 G. nicholsi features various COI haplotypes, but only one individual, collected off the Kerguelen Islands, stands out in the phylogenetic tree (Figure 6).
 This is similar to the pattern of P. bolini within the Electronini.
 Gymnoscopelus bolini on the other hand splits into three groups based on COI variation (Figure 6).
 This pattern might hint at genetic structuring, but this needs to be investigated further, as the single sample from East Antarctica (DDU) is divergent, while samples from Ross and Scotia Sea, and Heard and McDonald, and Kerguelen Islands group together.
 Other factors than circumpolar position may be at play here, for instance trophic niche partitioning, sexual selection, or simply increased levels of genetic variability.
 The other species show relatively low variability and no pattern related to sampling locality, with two exceptions, both samples collected in lower latitudes (off South Africa and Argentina, respectively).
 These two samples were identified as G. piabilis and G. nicholsi.
 Given their very high COI sequence divergence (23 mutations apart from the nearest neighbor in median joining networks, not shown in figure), we recommend re-examination of the specimens, if feasible, to investigate whether they possibly belong to different (cryptic) species or sub-species.

-Three other myctophid species, neither belonging to the Gymnoscopelinae, nor Electronini, have their main distribution range in the sub-Antarctic: Diaphus hudsoni (Hudson's lanternfish), Symbolophorus boops, and Lampanyctus achirus (Duhamel et al., 2014).
-The former is currently not present on BOLD.
-Resolving their identity as well as investigating the phylogenetic position and phylogeographic structure of this species will have to wait until more, undamaged and thus clearly identifiable samples become available.
-Symbolophorus boops clusters apart from the two other Symbolophorus clades resolved in our COI tree (one composed of S. californiensis, S. reversus, S. evermanni, Symbolophorus sp., and S. rufinus and the other composed of S. barnardi and S. veranyi; Figure 2).
-Instead S. boops settles within the Diaphinae (sensu Martin et al., 2017).
+The available sequences identified as Symbolophorus boops (BOLD references DSFSE476-08 to DSFSE480-08 and DSFSG260-10) cluster apart from the two other Symbolophorus clades resolved in our COI tree (one composed of S. californiensis, S. reversus, S. evermanni, Symbolophorus sp., and S. rufinus and the other composed of S. barnardi and S. veranyi; Figure 2).
+Instead these sequences settle within the Diaphinae (sensu Martin et al., 2017).
+Unfortunately we discovered a posteriori that the COI sequences included here as S. boops were likely misidentified on BOLD.
+These sequences are probably from a Diaphus species (P. A. Hulley, pers. comm.) currently also not present on BOLD, but the specimens are in poor condition, preventing definite identification.
+The correction has been transmitted to the BOLD database.
 Other studies that included genetic data proposed that Symbolophorus is closer related to Myctophum, Hygophum, and other genera, as opposed to Diaphinae, but they all lacked specimens of S. boops (Poulsen et al., 2013; Denton, 2014; Martin et al., 2017).
-Unfortunately, we were not able to obtain rh1 sequences of S. boops.
-Therefore, we highly recommend the collection of further samples/sequences for this species in order to resolve a possible relationship of S. boops with Diaphus, as COI is not the best marker for this depth.
+Therefore, we highly recommend the collection of further samples/sequences in order to resolve the phylogenetic position of S. boops, and to re-identify the specimens erroneously labeled as Symbolophorus boops.
 In fact, the entire genus would benefit from a detailed systematic revision as already noted by Wisner (1976).
-No phylogeographic structure of S. boops was apparent in our study.

 The genus Nannobrachium was recently placed into synonymy with Lampanyctus (Martin et al., 2017).
 Our results fully support this across all datasets and all former Nannobrachium were therefore labeled as Lampanyctus.
 Interestingly, Lampanyctus achirus is the only species of the Lampanyctinae with a sub-Antarctic distribution (sensu Martin et al., 2017).
 Based on COI the species also splits into two divergent clades with 99 and 100% bootstrap support, respectively (Figure S1).
 One clade consists entirely of specimens caught off South Africa and the other clade of specimens from around Antarctica.
 These results, however, need to be corroborated with nuclear and morphological data.
 This again underscores the importance of specimen vouchers for groups with difficult morphological characters and uncertain species delineation.
 Nevertheless, recent studies have shown that undescribed species abound even in groups that were thought well known (Geiger et al., 2014).
 The pattern observed for L. achirus might be indicative of cryptic or undescribed species as found before in Myctophidae, for example in Benthosema pterotum (skinnycheek lanternfish; Zahuranec et al., 2012).
 Currently, there are two specimens of B. pterotum with COI sequences in BOLD (from Poulsen et al., 2013 and Denton, 2014) and they also show a deep split.
 Additional COI sequencing of the specimens used by Zahuranec et al. (2012) could therefore enable fast, cost-efficient, and confident discrimination between the two cryptic species with COI in the future.